sakshamsaxena/saralta/README.md

 * Authentication Middleware
 * User Registration/Login
-* Front End for Quick Access API
+* Front End for Quick Access API to get select details of User for quick viewing.
 * Pending Tests in Mocha
 * Some Structure in Front End